-- ☐ Disseminate COVID-19 information and combat misinformation through multiple channels to staff, students and families.
+- ☐ Disseminate COVID-19 information and combat misinformation through multiple channels to students, families, teachers, and staff.
 Ensure that families are able to access communication channels to appropriate staff at the school with questions and concerns.

 - Some reliable sources include: NCDHHS

 COVID-19 Webpage; Know Your Ws: Wear,

 Wait, Wash; NCDHHS COVID-19 Latest

 Updates; NCDHHS COVID-19 Materials &

 Resources, and the additional resources

-listed at the end of this guidance document.
+listed in this public health toolkit.

-- ☐ Put up signs, posters, and flyers at main entrances and in key areas throughout school buildings and facilities such as those found on the Social Media Toolkit for COVID-19 to remind students and staff to use face coverings, wash hands, and stay six feet apart whenever possible (Wear, Wait, Wash).
+- □ Put up signs, posters, and flyers at main entrances and in key areas throughout school buildings and facilities such as those found on the Social Media Toolkit for COVID-19 to remind students and staff to use face coverings, wash hands, and stay six feet apart whenever possible (Wear, Wait, Wash).

 - Know Your W's signs are available in English and Spanish.

 - Teach students who cannot yet read what the signs' language and symbols mean.

-- Make reliable, age-appropriate, and culturally responsive information available to students, families, and staff about COVID-19 prevention and mitigation strategies, using methods such as sharing resources through social media, newsletters that include videos, hosting online webinars, or distributing printed materials like FAQs. - Share regular announcements on reducing the spread of COVID-19 on PA systems. - Include messages and updates about stopping the spread of COVID-19 in routine communications with staff, students and families, such as in newsletters, emails, and online. - Involve students' families in outreach by utilizing the PTA or other local groups/organizations to support disseminating important information on COVID-19.
+- Make reliable, age-appropriate, and culturally responsive information available to students, families, teachers, and staff, families, and staff about COVID-19 prevention and mitigation strategies, using methods such as sharing resources through social media, newsletters that include videos, hosting online webinars, or distributing printed materials like FAQs. - Share regular announcements on reducing the spread of COVID-19 on PA systems. - Include messages and updates about stopping the spread of COVID-19 in routine communications with students, families, teachers, and staff, such as in newsletters, emails, and online. - Involve students' families in outreach by utilizing the PTA or other local groups/organizations to support disseminating important information on COVID-19.